Emuzex/virgo-ui/docs/guide/features/component-aliases.md

 </template>
 ```

-I guess, You're now convinced that Anu is the best way to use component libraries in Vue.
+I guess, You're now convinced that virgo is the best way to use component libraries in Vue.
 So, what are you waiting for?
 Go ahead and try it out.

 :::info
 Component aliases are registered globally so you don't have to import them.